“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 Alok affirmed that he had told them everything, and the meeting broke up.
 Both the Apgar and the Messenger were headed for Starbase 375, where the former vessel would offload the Andromeda crew and the latter would conduct repairs before delivering a cargo bay full of prefab housing materials to one of the refugee colonies on the outer edge of Cardassian space.

-“Captain DeLuca, might I have a word with you?”
+“Captain Murphy, might I have a word with you?”
 Alok said as he and Jaarid were exiting the conference room.

 “I understand that your vessel is on its way to one of the Cardassian Union’s border colonies,” he said.

 “I am aware that repairs will take two weeks’ time, but I was hoping I might persuade you to allow me passage on your ship,” Alok went on.
 “I have some business in Cardassian space I must see to.”

 He raised his brow in curiosity.
 “I’d be happy to help you, Alok, but are you sure you wouldn’t rather take another ship?
 Surely there’s another that can get you there sooner.”